 In support of the Privacy Act, a Privacy Impact Assessment (PIA) is an evaluation process which allows those involved in the collection, use or disclosure of personal information to assess and evaluate privacy, confidentiality and security risks associated with these activities, and to develop measures intended to mitigate or eliminate identified risks.

 Statistics Canada developed the Directive on Conducting Privacy Impact Assessments with the expected result that a PIA will be conducted when any new or significantly redesigned collection, use or disclosure of personal information raises privacy, confidentiality or data security risks.
 As Statistics Canada undertakes multiple collections of personal information, follows a pre-determined process and uses similar tools, it developed a generic PIA that addresses the standard statistical activities that involve personal information.
-Any new processes would be addressed in a specific PIA, or a revision of the generic PIA.
+Any new processes would be addressed in a specific PIA, or a supplement or update to the generic PIA.

 Although Statistics Canada is not required to conduct a PIA as the information is used for non-administrative purposes, it was determined that a PIA would demonstrate due diligence and good stewardship of personal information and identify potential risks.